danieldk/dictomaton/README.md

  * **0.0.4**: generic object values.
  * **1.0.0**: first stable release.

-Plans for 1.2.0: use short-based arrays for small automata.
-Perhaps an explicit, fast, and compact data storage format as an alternative to Java serialization.
+Plans for 1.2.0: Perhaps an explicit, fast, and compact data storage format as an alternative to Java serialization.
 C or C++ version.